SchwarzIT/onyx/apps/docs/src/principles/technical-vision.md

 1. 📜 Every PR that affects the usage of one of our npm libraries must include a [changeset](https://github.com/changesets/changesets)
 2. 🔮 All packages use two release channels:
-   - `alpha`: automatically released on each merge to the `main` branch
+   - `beta`: automatically released on each merge to the `main` branch
    - `default` / `prod`: released after the [current sprint](https://github.com/orgs/SchwarzIT/projects/5/views/1) has ended.
 Requires manual approval

 ## Documentation